Our Collective History

+The name change to College of Health and Human Sciences was approved in 2013.
 The new name more clearly defines the disciplines and mission of the College, which have evolved through the years.
 Adding health allows us to better promote our programs to align with student needs, national priorities, community professionals, alumni activities, and supporters of our College.

 Human health and improving the quality of life has been a part of our College since its origins in the fields of Home Economics and Professional Studies.
 The disciplines in our College are focused on research and outreach, helping people achieve physical, mental, and social well-being.
 For example, we are: